-The Dislocated Worker program helps workers get back to work as quickly as possible and overcome barriers to employment.
-When individuals become dislocated workers because of job loss, mass layoffs, global trade dynamics, or transitions in economic sectors, the program, the program provides services to ensure individuals can re-enter the workforce and employers have skilled workers.
+The Dislocated Worker program helps individuals get back to work as quickly as possible and overcome barriers to employment.
+When individuals become dislocated workers because of job loss, mass layoffs, global trade dynamics, or transitions in economic sectors, the program provides services to ensure individuals can re-enter the workforce and employers have skilled workers.